acobley/SiliconMind/README.md

       	       Needs pull down resistors on	MK lines
                    5V Ref needs	 replacing with 3v version Switch needs	 pull up, not down.
-Pure Keys aec-pcb2-inProgress.
+Pure Keys aec-pcb2.

-                   Next design work	in progress, changes in pcb1 are rolled into this Do not use until Pure Keys aec-pcb2 is ready
+                   Changes in pcb1 are rolled into this Pure Keys aec-pcb2 In Progress

+Pure Keys aec-pcb3-inProgress

+	Next design in progress
+	     	    Changes from pcb2 are rolled into this